donxw/TTGO_WeatherUsingArduinoJSON6/README.md

   wifiManager.autoConnect("AutoConnectAP");
 ```

-* Sending the url is trickier - the arduino WiFiClient reference above does a good job.
-I used the example from Benoit Blanchon at arduinojason.org.
+* Sending the url is trickier - the arduino WiFiClient reference https://www.arduino.cc/en/Reference/WiFiClient does a good job of teaching this.

 - initialize the client before the setup() code
 ```